MetaMask/nft-tickets-workshop/README.md

 truffle migrate --network rinkeby
 ```

-Once this process finishes, you will see that your contract has been deployed, you need to copy the Contract Address and paste it into your `.env` file
+Once this process finishes, you will see that your contract has been deployed.
+You need to copy the Contract Address and paste it into your `.env` file.

 ```text
 2_setup_Foxcon2022.js